vircadia/vircadia-builder/README.md

 # Project Vircadia builder

+## **NOTE:** This is deprecated, the normal build method should be used: https://github.com/vircadia/vircadia/blob/master/BUILD_LINUX.md#build-linux

 Builds Vircadia (codename "Project Athena"), an open source Interface and Server solution for virtual worlds.

 ## Supported platforms